Esmeralda Santiago: The Turkish Lover

 The Turkish Lover, published in 2004, illustrates Santiago's love affair with a Turkish film-maker, Ulvi, and documents its abusive aspects.
 The memoir picks up where Almost a Woman leaves off, and Negi escapes from her mother's home to run away with Ulvi.
 Through Ulvi's control, Negi, now nicknamed "Chiquita" by Ulvi, slowly loses aspects of her Puerto Rican identity, and by the end of their eight-year relationship, Chiquita no longer recognizes modern Puerto Rican pop culture.
-She matriculates into Harvard and begins to argue and defend political topics surrounding popular issues- including Puerto Rico.
+She matriculates into Harvard and begins to argue and defend political topics surrounding popular issues—including Puerto Rico.
 Chiquita then travels back to Puerto Rico and is struck by the mass destruction of natural beauty and the food-chains and big-box stores that replace it.
 The separation she feels from Puerto Rico is solidified and the narration shifts from third-person to first, as Santiago claims the main character for the first time in any of her memoirs and describes the sensation of coming into one's self and feeling solidified in one's identity.
 In claiming herself, she also breaks free from Ulvi, and graduates Magna Cum Laude from Harvard with no one in the audience.

 Unique to The Turkish Lover is Santiago's claim to the main character, alongside the different names the main character goes through throughout the piece.
 Her final memoir serves as a reclamation of her identity documenting the turbulence throughout her journey of acculturation and her abusive relationship.
 In the end, the protagonist 'Santiago' is the same one that is writing, demonstrating personal growth and the achievement of defining oneself.

 Conquistadora

-Conquistadora, written in 2011, is Santiago's latest piece.
+Conquistadora is a novel published in 2011.
 It follows Ana's characterization as she battles oppressive societal expectations of gender, class and race in 19th century Puerto Rico.
 Ana arrives in Puerto Rico at the age of 18 in search of power and money but instead faces the harsh realities of slavery on her sugar plantation.
 She becomes forced to navigate a society in which morality and immorality exist cohesively.

 In writing Conquistadora, Santiago researched and explored Puerto Rican history extensively.
 Puerto Rican records and literature did not include narratives of women, the economically disadvantaged or enslaved peoples.
 Coming from a poor, rural family, Santiago did not have records of her family's history, and Conquistadora is an imagined example of what her history could have been.
-Like other Latinx writers of this time, Santiago's writing serves as both a tool to discover and uncover her cultural identity, seen heavily in her exploration of her family's history.
+Like other Latino writers of this time, Santiago's writing serves as both a tool to discover and uncover her cultural identity, seen heavily in her exploration of her family's history.
 Santiago also touches on the devastating impact of slavery on the people of Puerto Rico; something often glanced over by popular literature as some considered slavery in Puerto Rico to be less severe than in other nations.